 You can sign up for electronic access to your Electronic Medical Record with My Penn State Hershey Health, our new patient portal.
 See the details here >>

 Health Information Services (HIS), also known as Medical Records, is on the ground floor of University Physicians Center (UPC).
 HIS processes requests for copies of Medical Center and some clinic medical records.
 Upon your request and authorization, records will be mailed directly to your health care provider at no charge within seven to ten business days.
 There is a charge for records requested for your own personal use.

-To obtain copies of your medical records, complete an “Authorization for Release of Medical Records” form.
+To obtain copies of your medical records, download and complete the "Authorization for Release of Medical Records" form.